 University Liggett School honors longtime parent volunteer

-“DeAnn has made an incredible impact on our school through her volunteer and fundraising efforts.
-Her commitment, enthusiasm and attention to detail is unmatched,” said Kelley Hamilton, associate head of school for external relations.
+“Gretchen has made an incredible impact on our school through her volunteer and fundraising efforts.
+Her commitment, enthusiasm, and attention to detail are unmatched,” said Kelley Hamilton, Associate Head of School and Chief Operating Officer.
 “She has been a fundamental part of our parent community working to increase support in all areas of our school.”

 The Shelli Elmer Parent Volunteer Award was created in 2016 and given posthumously to Elmer, who for many years, volunteered at school events.
-In addition to Elmer, previous recipients include, Connie deRuiter and Kelley Vreeken, both in 2017, and Susan Azar ’87 in 2018.
+In addition to Elmer, previous recipients include Connie deRuiter and Kelley Vreeken, in 2017, Susan Azar ’87 in 2018, DeAnn Lukas ‘85 in 2019, and Colleen Fitzgerald and Lan-Huong Reilly in 2020.